-Class Participation and Classroom Citizenship:
+Class Participation and Etiquette:

-- Cell phones and pagers must be powered off during formal class hours. - Do not talk when others (the instructor, guests, and fellow students) are talking. - Students will not use the computers for personal reasons (e.g, check personal email, surf web) during class time. - Participate in critique sessions and class discussions.
-You can learn a great deal from critique on other students' work as well on yours.
+- Cell phones must be powered off during formal class hours. - Showing respect towards anyone speaking (the instructor, guests, and fellow students) is imperative.
+Do not speak over others. - Students will not use the computers for personal reasons (e.g, check personal email, surf web) during class time. - Participate in feedback sessions and class discussions.
+Students can learn a great deal from feedback on other students' work as well as their own.

-While the instructor or a guest is lecturing or demonstrating, you should be listening to the lecture or observing the demonstration, AND TAKING NOTES, instead of emailing or web surfing.
-Not paying attention to lectures or demonstrations will affect your grade directly or indirectly.
+While the instructor or a guest is lecturing or demonstrating, students should be paying attention to the lecture or observing the demonstration, and advised to take notes, refraining from emailing or surfing the web.
+Grades can be directly or indirectly affected by class participation.